nautobot/nautobot/nautobot/docs/models/extras/gitrepository.md

 !!! important
     The repository branch must exist and have a commit against it.
 At this time, Nautobot will not initialize an empty repository.

+!!! note
+    If you are using a self-signed git repository, you will need to set the environment variable GIT_SSL_NO_VERIFY="1" in order for the repository to sync.

 ## Repository Structure

 ### Jobs